binaricorn/mfadt-majorstudio-1/Assignments/Day-1.md

 Because bananas can not speak like people.:expressionless: They will not call you to eat them.
 So I was wondering:

-### How can I make them "speak" to remind me to enjoy my everyday banana:question:
+### :question:How can I make them "speak" to remind me to enjoy my everyday banana:question:

 ## Solution